Jörg Pareigis

 PBL facilitator

 Nicolette Karst I work as a lecturer at Lund University, facilitating introductory and advanced courses in higher education development.
 I also am the system manager of our video platform (Studio), and give weekly workshops to our teaching staff in the use of video in education.
 My pedagogical interests are accessibility and generic skills, in on-campus and online teaching and learning.
 I attended ONL 202, liked it very much, learned a lot, and increased my network.
-I then stayed on as a co-facilitator in ONL222 and in this iteration I am the facilitator of PBL group 04.
+I then stayed on as a co-facilitator and in this iteration I am the facilitator of PBL group 01.

 I look forward to working and learning together!